-The Association recorded a valuation allowance of \$4.7 million in 2023, \$3.6 million in 2022, and \$1.3 million in 2021.
-The Association will continue to evaluate the realizability of the deferred tax assets and adjust the valuation
+The Association recorded a valuation allowance of \$4.7 million in 2024, \$4.7 million in 2023, and \$3.6 million in 2022.
+The Association will continue to evaluate the realizability of the deferred tax assets and adjust the valuation allowance accordingly.
+The Association had federal and state net operating losses of \$17.1 million that have an indefinite carryforward period and \$2.4 million that expire from 2024 to 2036.

-The Association has no uncertain tax positions as of December 31, 2023, 2022, or 2021.
+The Association has no uncertain tax positions as of December 31, 2024, 2023, or 2022.
 The Association recognizes interest and penalties related to unrecognized tax positions as an adjustment to income tax expense.
-The tax years that remain open for federal and major state income tax jurisdictions are 2020 and forward.
+The tax years that remain open for federal and major state income tax jurisdictions are 2021 and forward.